Lucyjpjones/LucyJones-resume/README.md

 * Simple design structure

-* Repeated design - Header and footer folow the same pattern on every page making it easy for my user to navigate site
+* Repeated design - Header and footer follow the same pattern on every page making it easy for my user to navigate site

 * Interactive - Map marker for homepage making my website unique and interactive for the user